Chymyst/chymyst-core/docs/chymyst01.md

 If many copies of input molecules are available, the runtime engine could start several reactions concurrently.
 (The runtime engine can decide how many reactions to run depending on system load and the number of available cores.)

-Note that every reaction receives the values carried by its _input_ molecules.
+The reaction body can be a _pure function_ that computes output values solely from the input values it receives from its input molecules.
-The reaction body can be a pure function that computes output values solely from the input values.
+If the reaction body is a pure function, it is completely safe (free of contention or race conditions) to execute concurrently several copies of the same reaction as different processes.
-If the reaction body is a pure function, it is completely safe (free of race conditions) to execute concurrently several copies of the same reaction, since each copy will consume a different set of input molecules.
+Each process will consume its own input molecules and will work with its own input values.
 This is how the chemical machine achieves safe and automatic concurrency in a purely functional way.

 ## The syntax of `JoinRun`